external-secrets/external-secrets/docs/stability-support.md

-This page lists the status, timeline and policy for currently supported ESO releases its providers.
+This page lists the status, timeline and policy for currently supported ESO releases and its providers.
+Please also see our [deprecation policy](deprecation-policy.md) that describes API versioning, deprecation and API surface.

 ## External Secrets Operator

-We are currently in beta and support only the latest release.
+We are currently in beta and support **only the latest release** for the time being.

 | ESO Version | Kubernetes Version |
 | ----------- | ------------------ |